The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Peter Zeitsch (1994), after a PhD at Sydney University, worked in Market Risk at boutique investment bank Zurich Capital Markets.
 He then moved into credit derivatives at ANZ Debt Markets.
 Peter is now the correlation trader for DBS Bank in Singapore where he runs the exotic credit derivatives risk.
 He reports that Kwok Aun Tan (1995) is working as an FX structurer for Dresdner Kleinwort Wasserstein in Singapore, and that Paul Verschuer (1988) left Zurich Capital Markets to head the FX derivatives operations at Westpac Institutional Bank in Sydney.

-Daniel Moses completed three fellowships in radiology at New York University, and is now working at Liverpool and Prince of Wales hospitals as a staff specialist.
+Earlier, he undertook three fellowships in radiology at New York University, and worked at Liverpool and Prince of Wales hospitals as a staff specialist.
 His research includes anatomical shape description using principal curvature analysis and quantitating the perfusion of tissue using MRI.
-Lyria Bennett Moses (1999), right, completed her doctorate in law from Columbia University (on legal responses to technological change).
-She started as a lecturer in the Law School at UNSW in 2006 and is now associate professor.
-"We were wondering if our son, Joshua Michael Moses, born July 2004 is the first derivative of the honours program in Maths at UNSW?"

 Ben Hutchinson's (1998) other academic interest was linguistics, and he became increasingly fascinated by statistical and mathematical models of human languages.
 He completed his PhD in Computational Linguistics at the University of Edinburgh in 2005.

-Andrew Mitchell (1997), right, has been awarded his PhD in Computer Science at UNSW in machine learning/data mining.
-He and his wife Margaret are on their way to Silicon Valley for work.
-See his personal page.
+Andrew Mitchell (1997), was awarded a PhD in Computer Science at UNSW in machine learning/data mining.

-Catherine Wong (1998), left, has been a statistics and data mining consultant with SPSS and a tutor at UNSW.
+Catherine Wong (1998), has been a statistics and data mining consultant with SPSS and a tutor at UNSW.
 Her Geek Chic business offers tutoring in first-year UNSW maths, and for a break from that, her other business, Bailongo, teaches Latin American dance.
-She had a baby in 2009.

 Macquarie Bank employs four UNSW Maths PhDs.
 Karen Lau (1999) provides quant support for teams in pricing exotic options, portfolio optimization etc. Ann-Marie Wong (2004), with a PhD in Antarctic currents, works in exotic options (well, it's all PDEs) as do pure maths PhDs John Cornwall (1994) and Paul Rothnie (2000).
 Also at Macquarie Bank is Ahmed el-Feki, who teaches in Macquarie's short course on exotic options.